-- Zero exposure to companies involved in controversial activities according to the definitions and thresholds stipulated by DPAM's (Controversial Activities Policy); - Zero exposure to companies deemed to be non-compliant with the Global Standards described above; - A minimum of 50% of companies meet the environmental or social SDGs.
+- Zero exposure to companies deemed to be non-compliant with the Global Standards described above; - A minimum of 50% of companies meet the environmental or social SDGs.

 Different regions and asset classes present different challenges in terms of the quality and coverage of the data that need to be taken into account, especially in emerging markets.
 Investors should be aware that some data sets are based on modelled data rather than reported data.
 The indicators used, like any other quantitative or qualitative model, are inherent to model risk and may fail to capture anticipated changes in the sustainability risk profile of issuers.